joshhornby/joshhornby.github.io/_posts/2020-01-01-managing-software-projects.md

 ## Over communicate all the time

-> Let’s clear one thing up, over communication is not micro managing.
+<mark>Let’s clear one thing up, over communication is not micro managing.</mark>

 In my opinion over communication is a great tool in helping developers retain key information, whilst ensuring that everyone heard and understands the message.